Amh-42/inlinkai/AUTH_FIXES_SUMMARY.md

 ### Forgot Password:
 - ✅ No more `c.prepare is not a function` errors
 - ✅ Password reset emails should send successfully
-- ✅ Reset tokens stored properly in PostgreSQL database
+- ✅ Reset tokens stored properly in MySQL database

 ### Session Management:
 - ✅ Users stay logged in after authentication